Kilikollur

 Kilikolloor, also known as Kilikollur, is a neighbourhood in Kollam district in Kerala, India.
 It is a center of the cashew industry in the area, and is also a hub of automobile production.

 National Highway 744 passes through Killikolloor.
-It is served by Kilikolloor railway station, a stop for trains to and from Kollam, Paravur, Punalur, Thiruvananthapuram, Kanyakumari, Ernakulam, and Guruvayur.
+It is served by Kilikollur railway station, a stop for trains to and from Kollam, Paravur, Punalur, Thiruvananthapuram, Kanyakumari, Ernakulam, and Guruvayur.

 Thangal Kunju Musaliar College of Engineering is located in Kilikollur.
 A zonal office of Kollam Municipal Corporation is also located in the neighbourhood.

 Merging of Kilikollur with Kollam City Corporation

 Kilikollur was a panchayath and was formed in 1953.
 It was included in Anchalumoodu block of Kollam district with an area of 11.24 km2.
 Kollam has been a commercial center in India since at least 851 AD.
 When Kollam Municipality was upgraded to a city corporation in the year 2000, it was merged with Killikollur.